nagashree-angadi/Crop-Visual-Analytics/README.md

 - Identify the impact of major environmental disaster or economic crisis on crop production
 - Identify the major components of soil, which increases the production of crops

+The video explain the features of this project is available in (youtube)[https://www.youtube.com/watch?v=9vQywJU9WJs].

 ## Data
 - Data is collected by Food and Agriculture Organization of the United Nations (FAO)
 - Crop statistics are recorded for 173 products from 1961 - 2014